-Since I am both a psychologist and a professional coach, I am constantly asked about the difference between therapy and coaching.
+Since I am both a psychologist and a professional coach, I am constantly asked about the difference between a divorce coach and a therapist.
 It’s a great question, and one that any consumer should be asking.
 It’s also important for therapists and coaches to be clear on this so they are not stepping on each other’s toes and they are finding ways to collaborate and serve people in the best way possible.

 First, let’s talk about the similarities.
 Both therapy and coaching are based on a confidential and trusting relationship.
 Therapists and coaches both commit to complete confidentiality, unless they have reason to believe that their client is going to harm themselves or anyone else.
 The relationship is at the heart of where change comes from in that trusting someone with your deepest thoughts and feelings requires complete confidence and a sense of safety.